 Hello there.
-My name is Joe Jenkins, and my passion is interior design.
+My name is William Turner, and my passion is interior design.
 Ceiling fans are one of my favorite accessories when redesigning a room.
 Fans are not only functional, many of them are beautiful too.
 Finding a fan that matches your style is easy because there are so many designs out there.

 The Ceiling Fan Must Fit The Space